arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 etc.

-If you are smart enough to design very expressful and fine tuned building blocks, you might not even need to write the code of a single
+It turns out that if you design a set of very expressful and fine tuned building blocks, you don't need to write the code of a single
-parser: maybe you will be able to generate any imaginable parser only combinining the most trivial parsers that could be conceived, that are:
+parser: you will be able to generate any imaginable parser only combinining the most trivial parsers that could be conceived, that
+are:

 | Name        | Signature                                                                     | Generates a parser that...                                                      |
 |-------------|-------------------------------------------------------------------------------|---------------------------------------------------------------------------------|